 8. Stamp Duty, Notary and Registration Fees

 These need to be paid by the buyer as well.
 The Stamp Duty is currently 0.8% of the purchase price and can either be paid together with the IMT tax or at the notary where the Deed is signed.
 Notary fees vary according to the purchase price.
 Registration fees apply when the new owner(s) are registered at the Land Registry and are currently 225€ (online) or 250€ (Land Registry).

 In Portugal, these are generally paid by the seller.

 10. Corporate Ownership

 Some properties are owned by companies which offer you the possibility of buying the company instead of the property.
-Most of these companies have their domicile in Delaware, the U.S.A., although some properties may also be owned by Portuguese companies, this is rather seldom.
+Most of these companies have their domicile in Delaware, the U.S.A., and although some properties may also be owned by Portuguese companies, this is rather seldom.

-The purchase of a company located in a jurisdiction with a more favorable tax regime, such as Delaware or Malta, usually involves the purchase of the seller’s ‘beneficial interest’ in the shares of the company, rather than the actual shares themselves.
+The purchase of a company located in a jurisdiction with a more favourable tax regime, such as Delaware or Malta, usually involves the purchase of the seller’s ‘beneficial interest’ in the shares of the company, rather than the actual shares themselves.